-To help prevent baby from being woken up by their startle reflex I swaddle them.
-However, I use a very specific swaddle!
+To help prevent babies from being woken up by their startle reflex, you should swaddle them.
+However, I recommend that you use a very specific swaddle!

 When I worked as a nurse in the newborn nursery I learned how to tightly swaddle up babies.
-I did it at records pace using the hospital swaddle blankets that so many of us are familiar with.
 However, swaddling baby in that traditional way, in a blanket, is not necessarily the best for their development nor is it the safest.

 Swaddling with a blanket or swaddle sack

-When swaddling in a blanket you choose whether to pin babies arms down by their sides or keep them up by their chest with their hands by their face.
+When swaddling in a blanket you choose whether to pin baby’s arms down by their sides or keep them up by their chest with their hands by their face.

 Babies tend to keep their hands by their faces.
 If you had an ultrasound during your pregnancy you likely saw your baby with their hands right by their face!
 This is what your baby is familiar with.